Directed by Michael Gallagher

 Can I complain about Caitlin Gerard’s acting now?
 Her performance is bad enough, but it’s bad on the same level as Harmon Stevens as Dr. Masterson in Mesa of Lost Women, Jan Claire as Ellie in Madman, and Amber Perkins in Megan is Missing.
 By this, I mean that it’s easy to tell that Caitlin Gerard simply is unable to overcome her excitement at being in a movie.
 She smiles way too often and seems like she’s always about to boil over with giddy exhilaration.
 Whenever that’s not happening, she’s clearly having a bad day, as she forgets to act and simply announces her lines.
 Le sigh.

 Ashley wakes up after noon with a hell of a hangover.
 She looks at her alarm clock and realizes that she’s late for class.
 That is precisely why you do not go to a college party and get amazingly drunk on a school night.
 Way to freaking go.
 After running to class accompanied by a crappy pop song and getting there late, we meet Professor Clayton (Bart), who teaches some required class that deals with reason and ethics.
 Professor Clayton is particularly full of himself.
 Today’s class – what the hell is Tobuscus doing here?
 Come on.
 Nobody even knows who he is anymore.
 I barely knew who he was; he was a Youtuber.
-I only ever watched one of his videos; it was the one in which he played Slender.
 These classroom scenes in which the class talks about such subjects as the scientific method and Occam’s Razor serve no point; they’re clearly there to make the movie seem deeper than it actually is.
 All that happens is that Clayton keeps blabbering on and on about stuff that has nothing to do with the movie in a really dull monotone.
 He’ll occasionally go really quiet and then suddenly get really loud and then quiet again.
 Not only are these subjects and lectures too blunt to fit in with the rest of the movie, but they’re little more than dollar-store philosophy.
 Yeah, he took a philosophy class.
 Great.
 Move on.

 After class, Ashley asks Clayton for all her assignments early.
 Clayton makes a joke about her cumming on to him.
 Oops, did I say “cumming”?
 That was an unintentional typo, but I left it there because it felt needed.
 Was Clayton actually joking or was he being serious about possibly having a hardon for Caitlin Gerard?
 I don’t care, because this effing character goes nowhere and does little else other than bore the hell out of the audience.